 - Bread Crumbs - adding bread crumbs is entirely optional, but I like to sprinkle some on top for more flavor and texture.

-Be sure to read the recipe card below for more specific information regarding ingredients and instructions.
+Be sure to check out the recipe card at the end of this post for more information about quantities, measurements, and specific cooking instructions.

-Swaps and Substitutions
+Simple Swaps and Substitutions

 - Pasta - instead of using durum or regular flour penne, you can easily use gluten free penne.